gunasekar/shell/README.md

 * `get-open-ports` show the open ports from all IPs in the local subnet
 * `docker-stop-all`, `docker-start-all`, `docker-rm-all-containers`, `docker-rm-all-images`, `docker-ips`  helps in handling docker objects
 * `enable-ubuntu-partners-repo` enables the ubuntu partners repo for apt package management
-* `shoutcast` lists all the stations based on the query value `play-shoutcast-station` plays the station id provided
+* `shoutcast` lists all the stations based on the query value and plays the selected station id
 * `dl-audio`, `dl-video`,  downloads the audio/video in highest available quality in mp3 format using youtube-dl for the provided url
 * `play` plays the media files from the current directory using mplayer in a shuffled manner
 * `notify-after <seconds>` notifies you after given number of seconds and `notify-on-completion <pid>` notifies upon the completion of given PID
-* `search-albums`, `download-320kbps-starmusiq` and `download-and-unzip-320kbps-starmusiq` downloads 320Kbps songs from starfile.info for the given list of Movie IDs.
+* `search-albums` and `dl-albums` downloads 320Kbps songs from starfile.info for the given list of Movie IDs.
 Search for any movie name and get the movie id and pass it to download commands
 * `stream-yt-720`, `stream-yt-360`, `stream-fb-hd`, `stream-fb-sd` streams the youtube and facebook videos